 The analysis is performed on a CFG for the procedure.
 The CFG consists of one node per x86 instruction; the edges are labeled with the instruction at the source of the edge.
 If the source of an edge is a conditional, then the edge is labeled according to the outcome of the conditional.
-For instance, the edge $14\rightarrow$ L1 will be labeled ecx<5, whereas the edge $14\rightarrow$ 15 will be labeled ecx \geq 5.
+For instance, the edge 14→L1 will be labeled ecx<5, whereas the edge 14→15 will be labeled ecx≥5.
 Once we have the CFG, an abstract store is obtained for each program point by abstract interpretation [8].
-Sample transformers for various kinds of edges are listed in Fig. 4.
+The transformers for the various edges are listed in Fig. 4.
+Because the transformers for all conditionals are very similar, only some sample transformers are given for conditionals.
 Each transformer takes an abstract store and returns a new abstract store.
-Because each AR region of a procedure that may be called recursively-as well as each heap region-potentially represents more than one concrete data object, assignments to their a-locs must be modeled by weak updates, i.e., the new value-set must be unioned with the existing one, rather than replacing it (see case two of Fig. 4).
-Furthermore, unaligned writes can modify parts of various a-locs (which could possibly create forged addresses).
-In case 2 of Fig. 4, such writes are treated safely by setting the values of all partially modified a-locs to \top .
-Similarly, case 3 treats a load of a potentially forged address as a load of \top .
+Because each activation-record region of a procedure that may be called recursively-as well as each heap region-potentially represents more than one concrete data object, assignments to their a-locs must be modeled by weak updates, i.e., the new value-set must be unioned with the existing one, rather than replacing it (see case two of Fig. 4).